 But remember: hybrid events are still new!
-There is no “right” way to do things yet — you can find the solutions that work best for you and your event.
-We’ve put together these general tips for putting on hybrid events, as well as some unique solutions to make events safe, simple, and successful.
+There is no “right” way for how to run a hybrid event— make sure you have a hybrid event platform that supports both sides of your event, and you can find the solutions that work best for you.
+We’ve put together these general tips, as well as some unique solutions to make events safe, simple, and successful.

-First, let’s get into some general tips that you can apply widely across many different types of hybrid events.
-While some might not be a fit for your event, they’re all worth considering as you figure out how to run yours as smoothly as possible.
+First, let’s get into some general tips that you can apply widely across many different types of events.
+While some might not be a fit for your event, they’re all worth considering as you figure out how to run a hybrid event as smoothly as possible.

 - Flexible registration: With changes to travel and constantly updating health and safety restrictions, be prepared for the possibility that participants, whether speakers or attendees, might not be able to make it in-person as planned.
 To accommodate this, make it easy to switch from one ticket type to another leading up to the event.